Piercel2022/TONIC/README.md

 # project1
 ## Description of the project
-For this milestone of the portfolio website, we will implement the mobile menu
+This project serve as a prototype and it is not a real one

 ## Built With

 - Major languages: HTML & CSS
-- A Linter for HTML & CSS and Javascript
+- A Linter for HTML & CSS

 ## Getting Started